Updated: Jan 31

 And - the more you move your body in general, and engage it with the world around you - you’ll bring that awareness and strength into your pole or aerial practice.

-Yes, you will advance quicker if you are attending 3 - 4 times per week (be sure to always keep “rest” days), over attending just once a week.
+Yes, you will advance quicker if you are attending 3 - 4 times per week (be sure to always keep “rest” days in between).
+But that's not necessary for improvement;

 EVEN JUST ONCE A WEEK, IF DONE CONSISTENTLY, WEEK TO WEEK -